 Our goal in this paper is to develop a novel approach which introduces new techniques into the theoretical literature of EGT while focusing on its ultimate use in experiment and application.
-To accomplish this, we make use of Osband and Van Roy's \cite{osband_van_roy_eluder_dim_model_based_reinforcement_learning,osband__russo_van_roy_posterior_sampling_reinforcement_learning} work on model-based reinforcement learning (RL) of Markov Decision Processes, in which they proved the first unified regret bounds for model-based RL of quadratic systems -- like EGT -- which to our knowledge remain state of the art to this day.
-Linking these results from the theory of artificial intelligence with the specific function classes\footnote{A term used in machine learning and artificial intelligence to denote a collection of functions with one or more relevant properties in common.} of interest in EGT, we introduce and develop a mathematical formalism for an evolutionary control theory via a combination of EGT, learning algorithms, and control systems.
-In addition to defining and exploring this formalism, we derive model bounds on the optimality of controlling directed evolution which match the state-of-the-art bounds in the theory of artificial intelligence more broadly.
+To accomplish this, we make use of Osband and Van Roy's work on model-based reinforcement learning (RL) of Markov Decision Processes, in which they proved the first unified regret bounds for model-based RL of quadratic systems -- like EGT -- which to our knowledge remain state of the art to this day.\cite{osband_van_roy_eluder_dim_model_based_reinforcement_learning,osband__russo_van_roy_posterior_sampling_reinforcement_learning} Linking these results from the theory of artificial intelligence with the specific function classes\footnote{A term used in machine learning and artificial intelligence to denote a collection of functions with one or more relevant properties in common.} of interest in EGT, we introduce and develop a mathematical formalism for an evolutionary control theory via a combination of EGT, reinforcement learning, and control systems.
+In addition to defining and exploring this formalism, we derive bounds on learning to control directed evolution which match the state-of-the-art bounds in the theory of artificial intelligence more broadly.
 However, much of the value of theory comes from eventual application to practice, and as discussed by Traulsen and Glynatsi there is a growing divide between theory and practice in EGT.\cite{Traulsen_2023_the_future_of_theoretical_evolutionary_game_theory}